 In July 2021 I’ve had the tremendous pleasure of attending a masterclass hosted by Sébastien Riffault.
 Now, almost six months later, is the moment to write down the insights and lessons offered.

 nb. this was written before accusations were made to Sébastien Riffault for sexual misconduct.
-We have since decided to take Sébastien's wines off the shelves but have left this blog post here for its historical significance in wine making techniques.
+We have since preliminary decided to take Sébastien's wines off the shelves but have left this blog post here for its historical significance in wine making techniques.
 We are actively following as this story develops.

 On July 12th 2021 I was invited to join a Masterclass, organised by restaurant Choux in Amsterdam and their importing company Zuiver Wijnen.